CU-DBMI/set-website/_posts/2024-01-22-Python-Memory-Management-and-Troubleshooting.md

 </table>

+-->

-_Python reference counting at a simple level works through the use of object reference increments and decrements._
+{% include figure.html image="images/python_reference_counting_example.png" caption="Python reference counting at a simple level works through the use of object reference increments and decrements." %}

 As computer memory is allocated to Python processes the Python memory manager keeps track of these through the use of a [reference counter](https://en.wikipedia.org/wiki/Reference_counting).
 In Python, we could label this as an "Object reference counter" because all data in Python is represented by objects ([Python: Data model](https://docs.python.org/3/reference/datamodel.html#objects-values-and-types)).